webforj/webforj-docs/docs/building-ui/elements.md

 The `Element` component cannot be extended, and is not the base component for all components within webforJ.
 To read more about webforJ's component hierarchy, read [this article](../architecture/controls-components.md).
 :::

-## Creating a Web Element

-The `Element` component has three constructors provided to quickly and efficiently create web elements in your webforJ program.

-1. `Element()` : This parameterless constructor will create a `Div` element that can be added to your application.

-2. `Element(String node)`: This constructor takes a single `String` argument.
-This argument should be the name of the HTML node you want to create, which will then create that desired element that can be added to your application.

-3. `Element(String node, String html)`: Using this constructor allows you to specify the desired node name, as well as include HTML content to be included in the element.

-The below example will create an HTML `<input>` tag and give it some styling:

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/elementinputdemo?'
 javaE='https://raw.githubusercontent.com/webforj/webforj-docs-samples/refs/heads/main/src/main/java/com/webforj/samples/views/element/ElementInputDemoView.java'